theaipill/theaipill.github.io/_pages/home.md

 During my Masters from a previous era, I focused on the Intelligent Systems track, comprising of Machine Learning, Computer Vision, Robotics, Patent Law, Artificial Intelligence and Robotics.
 This spiraled into a decades long professional adventure in automotive, IoT , enterprise surveillance, residential security, connected vehicle technology, logistics warehousing and driver-vehicle safety domains.
 I have enjoyed watching the field of computer vision blossom and spread it's web across industries.
-I feel this is just the beginning.
+And I feel what we are witnessing is just the tip of the iceberg.
 My work has resulted in more than 10 multi-national patent invention disclosures and related publications in prominent conferences.

 As a seasoned player and spectator of AI growth in the computer vision and machine learning field for over a decade, I constantly question the end consumer of my work and strive to ensure that they are used ethically and responsibly.

 I have had the good fortune to work on emerging high impact projects in a researcher and developer capacity at Toyota R&D in Mountain View
-, unicorn startups like Verkada and Latch, Kargo-a seed startup company, Latch-a residential security startup (IPO'ed) and lately at Toyota Connected North America in the Mobility Data Science group.
+, unicorn startups like Verkada and Latch, Kargo-a seed startup company, Latch-a residential security startup (IPO'd) and lately at Toyota Connected North America in the Mobility Data Science group.

 I enjoy working with multidisciplinary teams from various backgrounds and skill-sets.
 I have experience working with small, agile startup teams, corporate cultures, mid-size and post-IPO companies.